 5. Patients believe the annual exam will uncover all potential dangerous conditions/diseases.
 This is not true for an ovarian cancer diagnosis.

 6. There is no reliable screening test a doctor can order as part of your general annual exam.
 Some insurances will not cover common diagnostic testing until the doctor can document elevated risk.

 7. Ovarian cancer is most often misdiagnosed because it is a relatively rare cancer and the symptoms are vague.
-These vague symptoms are also common symptoms of other mush more common conditions/diseases.
+These vague symptoms are also common symptoms of other much more common conditions/diseases.

 8. When the patient consistently complain of ongoing symptoms, doctors typically refer the patient to colorectal or urology specialists to eliminate more common conditions/diseases related to these symptoms.

 9. The good news: vague symptoms are more likely to be caused by other conditions/diseases.
 Yet, if the eventual diagnosis is ovarian cancer, early diagnosis is critical for survival of more than 5 years.